Dr. Steve Grcevich: President & Founder

 Beth Golik: Ministry Coordinator

 In addition to her role with Key, Beth serves as the special needs ministry director at Bay Presbyterian Church in suburban Cleveland.
-She has a passion for connecting people to resources through networking, relationship building and social media.
-Beth and her husband, Rich, can often be found sitting in the bleachers of various sporting events cheering on their three teenage boys.
+She has a passion for connecting people to resources through networking, relationship building, and social media.
+Beth and her husband, Rich, are the parents of three high school- and college-aged boys.